 I hate budgeting.
-I’ve tried using envelopes, Mvelopes, Quicken, and fancy spreadsheets and the results are always the same.
-I start off strong, but within a few weeks I lose interest in the time-consuming chore that budgeting can be.
+I’ve tried using envelopes, Quicken, YNAB, and even fancy spreadsheets… the results are always the same.
+I start off strong, but within a few weeks, I lose interest in the time-consuming chore that budgeting can be.
 The problem is that I still need to manage my money.
 So, what do I do?

-I confronted this problem about a year ago, and asked myself the following question: how do I effectively manage my money in as little time and with as little pain as possible?
-To answer that question I came up with a money management plan that doesn’t require me to track all of my expenses all of the time, and requires a relatively small investment of my time each month.
+I confronted this problem a few years ago, and asked myself the following question: how do I effectively manage my money in as little time and with as little pain as possible?
+To answer that question I came up with a money management plan that doesn’t require me to track all of my expenses every month, and requires a relatively small investment of my time.
 In this post, I’ll share my plan with you.

 Before I get to the steps I take, it’s important to say that you should do what works best for you.
-You may need to or feel more comfortable tracking every dime you spend.
+You may need to track (or just feel more comfortable tracking) every dime you spend.
 That’s great if it works for you.
-You may also take my plan and modify it in ways to make it work better for you.
-That’s great, too.
-Budgeting should be viewed as a means to an end.
-Budgeting and money management are a means to allow us to spend and save our money in the most productive and efficient way possible.
+You may also want take my plan and modify it in ways to make it work better for your own finances.
+Either way, budgeting should be viewed as a means to an end.
+Budgeting and money management are a way to allow us to spend and save our money in the most productive and efficient way possible.

 You’ve heard the expression, “pay yourself first.”
-What that means is to set aside a set amount from each paycheck that you’ll save, then spend the rest.
+What this means is that you should first set aside a specific amount from each paycheck to be saved.
+Then, you can spend the rest.
 That’s what I do, and my budget looks like this (all percentages are based on gross income):

 Failing to save as much as you comfortably can

 How much money should you save?
 There’s no one right answer to that question.
 The goal is to achieve a reasonable balance between enjoying today and saving for tomorrow.
-For me that means saving between 10% and 20% of gross income.
-I view 10% as the minimum goal and 20% as a stretch goal.
-Today I save 15%.
+For me that once meant saving between 10% and 20% of gross income.
+I view 10% as the absolute minimum goal and 20% as ideal for most individuals and families.

-With this information plugged into my spreadsheet, I can get an idea of how much (or little) I can save.
+With this information plugged into my spreadsheet, I can get an idea of how much (or how little) I am able to save.
 I can also see how making adjustments to my spending will increase or decrease my savings.
 What I don’t do is track all of my expenses each month according to these categories.
 The template is there just as a guideline to determine how much I can reasonably save.
 If I’m not at 10%, I look for ways to trim expenses in one or more categories.
-I also look to see if I can reduce my expenses in some relatively painless way in order to save even more.
+I also look to see if I can reduce my expenses in some relatively painless way, in order to save even more.

-You can check out some of my painless money-saving tips, which I will regularly update with new tips readers and other bloggers have sent in.
-At this point you may be asking how I keep my expenses in check against this budget template if I don’t track all my expenses each month.
-Good question, and that brings us to problem #2.
+You may be asking how I keep my expenses in check against this budget template, if I don’t track all my expenses each month.
+Good question!
+That brings us to problem #2.

 Spending more than you plan to spend

-I know these are our problem areas because I’ve been managing our money for 15 years.
-If you’re new to managing your money, it won’t take long for you to identify the two or three problem areas in your budget.
-And here’s the point–track just those categories for a month.
+I know these are our problem areas because I’ve been managing our money for 25 years.
+If you’re new to managing your money, it won’t take long for you to identify the two or three sticky areas in your budget.
+And here’s the point: track just those categories for a month.
 There’s no point in tracking expenses that aren’t causing the problem.
 Focus on the problem.
-You’ll spend a lot less time and your energy will be directed at the problem area(s) in your budget.
+You’ll spend a lot less time and you will direct your energy at the problem area(s) in your budget.

-Having tracked the problem areas for a month, you’ll have a better idea of why your spending more than you should.
-If you must, put cash in an envelope for just these problem categories.
+Having tracked the problem areas for a month, you’ll have a better idea of why you’re spending more than you should.
+If it helps, put cash in an envelope for just these problem categories.
 When the cash is gone, you stop spending.
 Again, the point is to focus just on the problem areas of your monthly spending.

 Getting whacked by periodic or unexpected expenses